bamoha/Shopify-webUx-internship/README.md

 - The details page also makes a call using **redux** to dispatch the details of a movie from the store.

-- The application shows a **No Poster** image if there is no poster.
+- I added a poster (if it was provided by the API) along with the required movie information, so the user has a better idea of what movie the API is referring to.
+The application shows a **No Poster** image if there is no poster.

 ### 4.5. <a name='Accessibility'></a> Accessibility